celestiaorg/knuu/README.md

     )
     ```

+2. Run `go mod tidy` to download the dependencies.

-2. Create a file called `main_test.go` with the following content to initialize knuu:
+3. Create a file called `main_test.go` with the following content to initialize knuu:

     ```go
     package main